guardrails-ai/guardrails/docs/api_reference_markdown/validators.md

 ## IsHighQualityTranslation

-Using inpiredco.critique to check if a translation is high quality.
+Validates that the translation is of high quality.

 **Key Properties**